SuHui03/guanchengWan.github.io/_pages/about.md

 # 🔥 News

-- *2024.04:* ✨✨✨ Very happy that my paper was accepted by ICML 2024.
+- *2024.05:* ✨✨✨ Very happy that my paper was accepted by ICML 2024.
 See you in Austria!

 - *2024.04:* 🚀🚀🚀 Explore our ArXiv pre-print: a deep look at using Graph Neural Networks in Epidemic Modeling.
+Check our collected [paper list](https://github.com/Emory-Melody/awesome-epidemic-modeling-papers).

 - *2023.12:* A paper was accepted to AAAI 2024.
 See you in Vancouver.